dswenson2011/SystemFinder/README.md

 # Dependencies
-1. Uses NewtonSoft.JSON depedency
+1. Uses NewtonSoft.JSON
-1. Uses .Netcore 2.0
+1. Uses .Net Core 2.0

 # SystemFinder Build Instructions
 1. Open in Visual Studio and compile a binary for your operating system